The Catch (American football): Legacy

+The name 'The Catch' was coined by San Francisco Chronicle sports writer Ira Miller in his reporting following the game.
 New England Patriots and Tampa Bay Buccaneers quarterback Tom Brady, a Bay Area native who ultimately grew up idolizing Montana on his way to his own successful NFL career including seven Super Bowl wins, attended the game as a four-year-old and aspired to become a 49er.

 In 2002, the NFL ran a series of advertisements promoting the playoffs, using famous plays as a uniting theme.
 Actor Don Cheadle demonstrated the height of Clark's catch by standing on a stepladder in the end zone.

 Clark and Montana re-enacted The Catch in observance of the 25th anniversary of the play as part of San Francisco alumni day activities at halftime of the Minnesota game November 5, 2006, at Candlestick Park.

 On October 21, 2018, the 49ers unveiled a statue outside Levi's Stadium depicting The Catch.
-The statue features two life-size figures, Montana with his arms in the air celebrating the touchdown and, 23 yards away, Clark leaping to make The Catch.
+The statue features two life-size figures, Montana with his arms in the air celebrating the touchdown and, 23 yards away, Clark leaping to make the reception at an estimated height of 11 feet (3.4 m).
 Clark's catch was a popular photo location among Clemson Tigers fans during their 44–16 win over Alabama in the 2019 College Football Playoff National Championship held at Levi's Stadium.

 In 2019, in celebration of the NFL's 100th season, NFL Films ranked The Catch second on its list of the 100 Greatest Plays.